Enter a search term such as “mobile analytics” or browse our content using the filters above.

 Previously I investigated the change in affiliate promotional type across the network.
 This post examines how this varies across three sectors and highlights the reasons behind this.

 This post firstly examines the rise in affiliate sales that have been seen through mobile devices across the Affiliate Window platform.
 It then investigates the impact that has been seen across two advertisers on the network that have fully optimised mobile sites and uncovers some interesting findings.

-five tips for advertisers to help them to run a successful lead-based affiliate
+Here are five tips for advertisers to help them to run a successful lead-based affiliate campaign.

 For some advertisers, merely being listed on cashback sites is enough for them.
 For the savvier retailer, planning a strategy around cashback sites involves setting additional targets to sit alongside the sales’ volumes they hope they’ll achieve.